 Dermatosis Papulosa Nigra

-These are fibromas that are prevalent in Fitzpatrick Skin Types V and VI.
+These are fibromas that are prevalent in Fitzpatrick Skin Types V and VI (Indian, Asian and African skin tones).
 These benign lesions are darkly pigmented without scales, and are found most commonly on the face around the eyes, on the cheeks and the neck area.
 They can appear in adolescence and they increase with age.

 Cholesterol Deposits (Large)